 Should terrorist forces in the West Bank employ mortars or rockets, as they have in Gaza, Israel's interior would be fully exposed.
 Given the fact that the West Bank virtually overlooks Israel's main cities, sitting several thousand feet above major population centers such as Tel Aviv, it is critical to avert the introduction of mortars, rockets, and surface-to-air missiles into the West Bank.
-This is not just a theoretical concern or based only on a worst-case analysis: Al-Qaeda launched an SA-7 shoulder-fired, anti-aircraft missile at an Israeli commercial airliner in Mombasa.
-Kenya, in 2002.
-Since then, Hamas has made a determined effort to smuggle anti-aircraft missiles into Gaza.
+This is not just a theoretical concern or based only on a worst-case analysis.
+In 2002, in Mombasa, Kenya, Al-Qaeda launched an SA-7 shoulder-fired, antiaircraft missile at an Israeli commercial airliner.
+Since then, Hamas has made a determined effort to smuggle antiaircraft missiles into Gaza.

-Short-range rockets pose a particular challenge for Israel, rendering the little land that Israel possesses as a particularly important defensive barrier.
-Ironically, the powerful long-range rockets possessed by neighboring states are less of a problem than short-range rockets would be in the West Bank.
-Long-range rockets are expensive and require large launching pads or vehicles that are easily identifiable.
+Short-range rockets pose a particular challenge for Israel, making the little land it possesses a particularly important defensive barrier.
+Ironically, the powerful long-range rockets in the hands of neighboring states are less of a problem than short-range rockets would be in the West Bank.
+Long-range rockets are expensive and require large launchpads or vehicles that are easily identifiable.
 Short-range rockets, and even shorter-range mortars, are much more difficult to locate, especially when they are embedded within a civilian population.
 They can also be very numerous because of their low cost.
 If Israel wants to prevent their deployment near strategically vulnerable sites, it must have control of the ground in those areas and thereby deny hostile forces the ability to threaten its most vital facilities.